Find out about the progress of improving coastal access - including maps, process and timing - in Cumbria.

 Work is now underway to prepare the new stretch of coast path for public use.
 The first step is to contact owners and occupiers of the affected land to discuss the design and location of any new infrastructure which is needed, such as signs and gates.

 When preparations are complete, new access rights will come into force along the route and adjoining spreading room.
-This is expected to be ready in late 2016 or early 2017.
+These are expected to be ready in summer or autumn 2018.

 Route near river Irt and river Esk